GaillardTom/GaillardTom/README.md

 ### What I Do in My Spare Time
     - Completing labs on owasp.org
-    - Training for the "oscp certification
+    - Training for the oscp certification

 <div align="center" style="margin-top: 4vh">